 KNAW Early Career Award 2024 for TU/e Researcher

-Antoni Forner-Cuenca, Assistant Professor at TU/e, is one of the twelve winners of the KNAW Early Career Award 2024.
+Antoni Forner-Cuenca, Associate Professor at TU/e, is one of the twelve winners of the KNAW Early Career Award 2024.
 He receives this prestigious prize for his groundbreaking research in electrochemical energy storage and conversion.
 The award includes €15,000 and a unique artwork.

 by